 - prepare students for culturally competent generalist social work practice with individuals, families, small groups, organizations, and communities; - provide students with a base for continuing graduate education in social work and for lifelong learning; and - prepare students for active engagement with issues of social justice, oppression, and social welfare in local, state, regional, national, and global goals.

 BASW PROGRAM ADMISSIONS, REQUIREMENTS FOR THE MAJOR AND CURRICULUM INFORMATION

 Admission to the Social Work Major

-These are the policies that were in place for students entering the program in fall 2023 and before.
-This policy is under review for the future.
+These are the policies that were in place for students entering the program in fall 2024.